neverUsedGithub/1LMod/README.md

 Makes network protocol errors display a toast instead of disconnecting you from the server.

+### Direct message notifications
+Sends a tray notification when Minecraft is unfocused, and you receive a direct message.

 # Dev features
 ### Expression command
 Makes %math, %index and %var expressions easier to write.